 1898 W. Adams Blvd.
 West Adams

 This 496 seat house was a design by famed architect A.C.
 Martin that opened in 1914 as the La Salle.
 Around 1919 it was taken over by A.L.
 Sanborn, whose firm went on to operate many theatres in southern California over the next 10 decades.
-Later it was renamed the Adams and run by Stanley Steck who finally closed it in 1955.
+Later it was renamed the Adams and run by Stanley Steck until 1955.
+The theatre continued to be open until September 1959, running Japanese films for part of that time.
 The brick building survives as an antique store near La Salle St. The Google photo shows it in 2015.
 For more information see the page about the Adams Theatre.

 Alcazar Theatre